Anonymous1190/RPT/README.md

 # RPT
-Code for the paper: "Few-Shot Medical Image Segmentation via Region-enhanced Prototypical Transformer"
+Code for the paper id:1190

 ![](./overview.png)